CoryMcCartan/birdie/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* This is a new release.
+* This is a resubmission of a new release.

 * GNU make is a SystemRequirement in order to compile Stan models.

 * C++17 is a requirement in order to compile Stan models as well.
   This is noted in src/Makevars and in SystemRequirements.

-* Examples are \dontrun{} in census_race_geo_table() since they require an API key and may take some time to run.
+* Three examples are \dontrun{} in census_race_geo_table() since they require an API key.
+Since last submission, the API key requirement is now documented in the examples, not just in the function documentation.
 This function is tested locally in tests/testthat/test-census.R.

 * Examples are \donttest{} in birdie() since they generally take more than 5 seconds to run.

+* I have removed the use of cat() to print additional error information in bisg.R that was flagged on previous submission.